List Of Festivals Celebrated In The Month Of July

 Drupka Teshi Festival

 The Buddhist community of Sikkim celebrates the Drupka Teshi festival.
 This festival is celebrated on the day when Buddha received his four noble truths and to observe Buddha’s first preaching of the “Noble Truths” at the deer park in Sarnath.
-Drupka Teshi is celebrated on the Teshi (fourth) day of Drupka month of Tibetan calendar which is July or August in the Gregorian calendar.
+Drupka Teshi is celebrated on the Teshi (fourth) day of Drupka month of the Tibetan calendar which is July or August in the Gregorian calendar.
 The celebration is marked by the petitions held at the Deer Park and an extraordinary Yak race, that will take your breath away and keep you on the edge, the whole time.

 When: July 2020